 Plus, a great cover letter that matches your resume will give you an advantage over other candidates.
 You can write it in our cover letter builder here.
 Here's what it may look like:

-Here’s all you need to remember about how to answer tell me about yourself:
+Here's how to answer "Tell me about yourself:"

 - Introduce yourself by referencing the job’s needs.
 Learn them by reading the offer carefully and researching the company.